eburghar/gil/README.md

 glctl -o pipeline log
 ```

-Will show the log of the latest job of the latest pipeline (no follow up)
+Depending of the state of the latest pipeline, this will show log in the same state of the latest job.

 ```bash
 glctl tags protect